 The M-A format represents photography in its most basic and elemental form.
-There is no light meter on it, and there is no Leica branding.
+There is no light meter on it and no Leica branding.
 Additionally, you can only get it in chrome or black paint.
 This “no-nonsense” camera allows you to concentrate on photos, and nothing else is the primary selling point of this product.

 Because the body is brass, this excellent camera is rather heavy, which purists will like.
-When coupled with a Summilux 28mm f/1.4, you will have achieved the ideal balance of body and lens weight that is currently available.
+However, wheeled with a Summilux 28mm f/1.4, you will have achieved the ideal body and lens weight balance.

 However, it is essential to remember that while shooting at a focal length of 28 millimeters, you are using the whole rangefinder window to create your photographs.
 This can be useful when the subject is more immobile, but if you want to use it for work on the street, it may take some practice before you get the hang of it.

 Since I shoot with a 50mm lens, I am used to having frame lines to assist in composing shots more quickly.
 Those still using the Leica M6 can “upgrade” to the M-A’s rangefinder because it shows 28mm, 35/50mm, and 90/135mm frame line pairings.
 While on the topic, the Leica M-A is equipped with all the frame lines for most of the best M-mount lenses (opens in new tab) used today.